 Outlook: The COVID-19 pandemic has created disruptions since its initial outbreak, first impacting our China operations.
-Beginning in February, we created COVID-19 response teams to manage our local and global response activities.
+Beginning in February 2020, we created COVID-19 response teams to manage our local and global response activities.
 Using the guidance from the U.S. Centers for Disease Control and Prevention, the World Health Organization, and other applicable regulatory agencies, we enhanced or implemented robust health, safety, and cleaning protocols across our organization.

-Throughout the first six months of fiscal 2021, employees have worked from home where possible, and we have limited travel for the time being.
-When unable to work safely or within the various regulations in certain geographies and locations and because demand decreased, our sales, manufacturing and field service teams have reduced capacity and furloughed employees.
+Throughout the first nine months of fiscal 2021, employees have worked from home where possible, and travel has been limited.
+When unable to work safely or within the various regulations put in place in certain geographies and locations and as a result of decreased demand, our sales, manufacturing and field service teams temporarily reduced capacity and furloughed employees.

 Our sales teams have continued to engage our customers to promote our value, mostly virtually, across our diverse markets and geographies.
-However, our customers reduced their spend on audiovisual systems and related services through the first half of our fiscal year as they work through the economic and business implications of COVID-19.
+However, our customers reduced their spend on audiovisual systems and related services through the first nine months of our fiscal year as they work through the economic and business implications of COVID-19.
 We took corresponding actions to reduce operating expenses to align with expected order and sales declines expected for the remainder of the year.
-These expense reductions vary in permanency and may change throughout the fiscal year.
+These expense reductions vary in permanency and may change in future periods.